We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 | Mostly Negative | 20-39% | Active deterrent. |

-The jump from Mixed to Mostly Positive, from the yellow "warning" label to blue "safe" label, is the most valuable tier transition for most games.
+The jump from Mixed to Mostly Positive — from the yellow "warning" label to blue "safe" label — is the most valuable tier transition for most games.
 According to research from Gamesight, moving from Mixed to Very Positive can nearly triple a game's advertising conversion rate.
 Every game they tracked with a conversion rate above 2% had 80% or higher positive reviews.

 - Your game has 500 reviews at 66% positive (330 positive, 170 negative).
-You are Mixed.
+You're Mixed.

 - Each flip counts double in the ratio: minus one negative, plus one positive.
-So your new score: (330 + 37) / 500 = 73.4%.
+New score: (330 + 37) / 500 = 73.4%.

 - You just crossed into Mostly Positive.
 No new reviews needed.
 Just responses.